Skolem Meets Bateman-Horn: A Universal Skolem Set

 For ${\boldsymbol z} =(z_1,z_2) \in \mathcal{P}$ we have $\sigma(\alpha_i/\alpha_j)^{z_1}=(\alpha_j/\alpha_i)^{z_2}$ for all $i,j\in I$.
 As shown in Section~\ref{sec:background}, since $\alpha_i/\alpha_j$ is not a root of unity, this entails that $z_1= z_2$ or $z_1=-z_2$.
 There are thus three possibilities for $\mathcal{P}$: either $\mathcal{P}=\{\boldsymbol{0}\}$, $\mathcal{P}$ is parallel to $(1,1)$, or $\mathcal{P}$ is parallel to $(1,-1)$.

-\textbf{Step 4: The easy case.} The easy case is that ${\mathcal P}=\{{\bf 0}\}$.
-Recall that in Equation~\eqref{eq:4} polynomial $R_i$ has degree at most $\nu_i$.
+\textbf{Step 4: The easy case.} This is the case ${\mathcal P}=\{{\bf 0}\}$.
+Recall that in Equation~\eqref{eq:4} polynomial $R_i$ has degree at most $\nu_i-1$.
 Now Theorem~\ref{thm:SchSch} shows that if we put

-then the number of solutions $(a,q)$ of~\eqref{eq:4} is at most $ 2^{35B^3} (k!)^{6B^2}$.
+then the number of solutions $(a,q)$ of~\eqref{eq:4} is at most $ 2^{35B_0^3} (k!)^{6B_0^2}$.
 But

-so the number of solutions of~\eqref{eq:4} is at most $ 2^{35k^6} (k!)^{6k^4}. $ After multiplying the above bound by $2^k$ to account for the number of non-degenerate sub-sums, the resulting quantity is greater than the number $(\log_4 X)/k!$ of solutions of the companion equation.
-In other words,
+so the number of solutions of~\eqref{eq:4} is at most $ 2^{35k^6} (k!)^{6k^4}. $ After multiplying by $2^k$ to account for all non-degenerate sub-sums, the total number of companion-equation solutions arising from easy sub-equations is at most